javapathfinder/jpf-label/README.md

 2. `End`: labels the final states (also known as end states).

-3. `AllDifferent`: labels each state with a different label.

-4. `BooleanStaticField`: labels those states in which the static boolean field specified by the property label.StaticBooleanField.field is true.
+3. `BooleanStaticField`: labels states with the value of the static boolean field specified by the property label.BooleanStaticField.field.

+4. `IntegerStaticField`: labels states with the value of the static integer field specified by the property label.IntegerStaticField.field.

-5. `PositiveIntegerLocalVariable`: labels those states in which the local integer variable specified by the property label.LocalPositiveIntegerVariable.variable is positive.
+5. `BooleanLocalVariable`: labels states with the value of the local boolean variable specified by the property label.BooleanLocalVariable.variable.

-6. `InvokedStaticMethod`: labels those states in which the method specified by the property label.InvokedStaticMethod.method is invoked.
+6. `IntegerLocalVariable`: labels states with the value of the local integer variable specified by the property label.IntegerLocalVariable.variable.

-7. `ReturnedVoidMethod`: labels those states in which the void method specified by the property label.ReturnedVoidMethod.method has returned.
+7. `InvokedMethod`: labels those states in which the method specified by the property label.InvokedMethod.method is invoked.

 8. `ReturnedBooleanMethod`: labels those states in which the boolean method specified by the property label.ReturnedBooleanMethod.method has returned, with the return value.

-9. `ThrownException`: labels those states in which an exception of the type specified by the property label.ThrownException.type has been thrown.
+9. `ReturnedIntegerMethod`: labels those states in which the integer method specified by the property label.ReturnedIntegerMethod.method has returned, with the return value.

+10. `ReturnedVoidMethod`: labels those states in which the void method specified by the property label.ReturnedVoidMethod.method has returned.

-10. `SynchronizedStaticMethod`: labels those states in which the synchronized method specified by the property label.SynchronizedStaticMethod.method acquires and has released the lock.
+11. `SynchronizedStaticMethod`: labels those states in which the synchronized static method specified by the property label.SynchronizedStaticMethod.method acquires or has released the lock.

+12. `ThrownException`: labels those states in which an exception of the type specified by the property label.ThrownException.type has been thrown.

 Our extension jpf-label provides a framework that allows users to easily define their own state labelling, by implementing either of the interfaces